 While you do not need that money upfront for those two loans, it is suggested you have money for closing costs, which can vary from two percent of the loan’s value up to six percent.
 There can also be lender and seller credits, which can help you cover closing costs.
 Seller credits can be negotiated when making purchase offers.
 Lender credits are on a case by case basis.

 For FHA home loans, you will need to be able to do a 3.5 percent down payment.
 This money can be gifted from others, but it still needs to be available as physical money to put down upon the purchase of a home.
 As stated above, seller and lender credits can help with closing costs.

 The monthly amount of your mortgage is going to depend on if a down payment was given, what the set interest rate was, what your property taxes are and the monthly homeowners insurance, and if the lender helped with closing costs.
-Some of the fees may be avoided with certain federal home loans, pending on your circumstances.
+Some of the fees may be avoided with certain federal home loans, depending on your circumstances.
 Interest rates with federal home loans can be one percent or lower than conventional loans, and this is without having perfect credit or leaving a big down payment.

 WAITING PERIODS AFTER FINANCIAL HARDSHIP

 When a Chapter 7 bankruptcy occurs, two years will be the standard waiting time to qualify for a federal home loan.
 A three year wait is required with the USDA home loan.
 A conventional home loan will not be within your reach, typically, for four years.